flowfree/audio-transcriber-api/README.md

 Audio to Text API
 =================
-API for converting your audios to text.
+API for converting audios to text.